Offering Botox to New York Patients

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.

 BOTOX has been used safely and successfully in ophthalmology for over 10 years and in dermatology and wrinkle therapy for over six years.
 BOTOX injections are safe and effective since the effect of BOTOX is in the immediate area of injection.
 There is no numbness in the area of injection as it does not affect sensory nerves.

 The effects of BOTOX usually last three to five months.
-After several treatments the effects may begin to last longer, sometimes up to six or eight months.
-One begins to see the results in five to seven days.
+After several treatments the effects may begin to last longer in individual patients, sometimes up to six or eight months.
+One usually begins to see the results in five to seven days.
 There are few restrictions regarding BOTOX treatments.
-Patients who are pregnant or have a neurologic disease should not be treated.
+Patients who are pregnant or have a nuerological disease should not be treated.

 How Does Botox Work?

-BOTOX® injections can be done with Restylane injections simultaneously, and in some areas optimal results can be achieved by combining the two.
-BOTOX® injections are also a safe and effective treatment for axillary and palmar hyperhidrosis (excessive sweating of the armpit and palms).
+BOTOX® injections can be done with Restylane injections simultaneously, and in some areas optimal results can be achieved by combining the two treatments.
+BOTOX® injections are also considered a safe and effective treatment for axillary and palmar hyperhidrosis (excessive sweating of the armpit and palms).
 The effect of BOTOX® on excessive sweating typically lasts longer than for wrinkles (9-12 months).

 How Does Botox Compare to Other Facelift Options?